i-bharath/mongoPOC/Readme.md

-In this repo CRUD operations in mongoDB is performed using nodejs and expressjs.
+In this repo CRUD operations in mongoDB is performed using express and mongoose.

 Installation steps.
 ```